Patient education: Breast cancer screening (Beyond the Basics)

 If the radiologist does not review your mammogram immediately, you should get a phone call or letter with your results within 30 days.
 If you do not hear back about your results, call your doctor or nurse's office.
 You should not assume that your mammogram was normal.

 What if my mammogram is abnormal? — If your mammogram is abnormal, you will need further testing.
+In fact, about one in every 10 women in the US will have an abnormal mammogram requiring follow-up (most often a repeat mammogram with additional views).
 In most cases, a woman with an abnormal mammogram does not have breast cancer.
 In 90 percent of women with an abnormal mammogram, breast cancer is not found.

 Follow up testing after an abnormal mammogram is discussed separately.
-(See "Patient information: Common breast problems (Beyond the Basics)", section on 'Abnormal mammogram'.)
+(See "Patient education: Common breast problems (Beyond the Basics)", section on 'Abnormal mammogram'.)

 Breast self-exam — Breast self-exam is a way of finding changes in your own breasts.
 No study has shown that breast self-exam reduces the risk of dying from breast cancer.
-Nevertheless, some women feel that doing breast self-exam on a regular basis improves their ability to find changes that would otherwise not have been noticed.
-Many expert groups encourage breast self-awareness, which includes education about risk factors for breast cancer and what to do if a breast abnormality is detected.
-Women who want to perform breast self-exams should still continue to get regular mammograms and breast exams by a doctor or nurse because they are better screening tests.
+Thus, we do not recommend breast self examination.
+However, some women feel that doing breast self-exams on a regular basis improves their ability to find changes that would otherwise not have been noticed.
+Some expert groups encourage breast self-awareness, which includes education about risk factors for breast cancer and what to do if a breast abnormality is detected.
+Women who want to perform breast self-exams should still continue to get regular mammograms because they are better screening tests.

 Instructions for performing a breast self-exam are provided here (table 1).
 The best time to perform breast self-exam is about one week after your menstrual period ends, when the breasts are least lumpy.
 If you do not have menstrual periods, you can pick one day each month.